DanOlner/regionalGVAbyindustry/README.md

 compare sectors *within* subregions, as above, or - looking at individual sectors - to see how geographical concentration differs.

-Sectors with the highest difference across places in the uK will have a higher spread between their min and max LQ values.
+Sectors with the highest difference across places in the UK will have a higher spread between their min and max LQ values.
 Some sectors - often public sectors - are fairly evenly spread everywhere.
 Here we find the spread and pick out the top five most geographically varied: